Field-Trial Quantum Key Distribution with Qubit-Based Frame Synchronization: Experimental result

 The finite-key analysis was performed using the method described in~\cite{rusca2018finite}, and the final secure key rate was estimated using the following formula:

-Here, $s_{z,0}^L$ denotes the lower bound of detection events that Bob receives when Alice sends a vacuum state in the Z basis. $s_{z,1}^L$ denotes the lower bound of single-photon detection events in the Z basis, assuming that Alice sends only single-photon states. $e_{z,1}^{ph}$ represents the upper bound of the phase error rate for single-photon events. $\lambda_{EC} = n_z f_e h(e_z)$ denotes the number of bits consumed during error correction, where $e_z$ is the quantum bit error rate (QBER) and $f_e = 1.16$ is the error correction efficiency factor. $\epsilon_{sec}$ and $\epsilon_{cor}$ are security and correctness parameters, respectively.
-The binary entropy function is defined as $h(x) = -x \log_2(x) - (1-x) \log_2(1-x)$. $f$ is the system repetition frequency, and $N$ denotes the total number of optical pulses, including both synchronization and random pulses. $q = M / (M+1)$ denotes the fraction of signals used for key distribution.
+Here, $s_{z,0}^L$ denotes the lower bound of detection events that Bob receives when Alice sends a vacuum state in the $Z$ basis. $s_{z,1}^L$ denotes the lower bound of single-photon detection events in the $Z$ basis, assuming that Alice sends only single-photon states. $e_{z,1}^{ph}$ represents the upper bound of the phase error rate for single-photon events. $\lambda_{EC} = n_z f_e h(e_z)$ denotes the number of bits consumed during error correction, where $e_z$ is the quantum bit error rate (QBER) and $f_e = 1.16$ is the error correction efficiency factor. $\epsilon_{sec}$ and $\epsilon_{cor}$ are security and correctness parameters, respectively.
+The binary entropy function is defined as $h(x) = -x \log_2(x) - (1-x) \log_2(1-x)$. $f$ is the system repetition frequency, and $N$ denotes the total number of optical pulses, including both synchronization and random pulses. $q = $M$ / ($M$+1)$ denotes the fraction of signals used for key distribution.

-The experimental results are presented in Figure~\ref{fig_SKR_3}, and the corresponding parameters and performance metrics are summarized in Table~\ref{table:detailed_results}.
+The experimental results are presented in Fig.~\ref{fig_SKR_3}, and the corresponding parameters and performance metrics are summarized in Table~\ref{table:detailed_results}.
 The results clearly demonstrate that the system sustains a high secure key rate (SKR) of 26.6 kbit/s over the deployed fiber link in Nanning.
 Even under extreme channel attenuations of 30 dB and 40 dB—emulated using VOA—the system achieves finite-key secure rates of 1.48 kbit/s and 115 bit/s, respectively.
+To demonstrate our experimental results, we compare our work with several recent field experiment results in Table~\ref{tab:field_comparison}.
+The comparison shows that under similar channel loss conditions, our system achieves a lower QBER.
+Notably, compared with other works that also employ qubit-based synchronization, our work obtains a higher SKR (26.6 kbit/s vs. 11.5 kbps) under a higher channel loss (18 dB vs. 9 dB).
 These findings exhibit strong agreement with theoretical predictions, confirming the robustness and efficiency of the qubit-based synchronization and polarization control mechanisms under high-loss conditions.